The SOMA Atomic Outflow Survey. I. An Atomic OI and Highly Ionized OIII Outflow from Massive Protostar G11.94-00.62: Analysis

 We constructed the SED using the extracted continuum fluxes that include both FIFI-LS data and archival measurements (see \S\ref{sec:continuum}).
 We follow the same approach in \citet{2023ApJ...942....7F} to treat the continuum fluxes at $\leq8 \micron$ as upper limits, because the model grid does not include polycyclic aromatic hydrocarbon (PAH) features, nor single photon transient heating effects on small dust grains \citep{2017ApJ...843...33D,2018ApJ...853...18Z}.
 Both processes could increase the fluxes at $\leq 8 \micron$.
 As mentioned in \S\ref{sec:continuum}, FIFI-LS continuum measurements at 52 and 63~\micron\ are treated as upper limits due to the possible overestimation of the flux from the interpolation using the Herschel 70~\micron\ image.

 Utilizing criteria from \citet{2023ApJ...942....7F} for establishing which SED fit models are ``good'', we select the 44 models with the lowest $\chi^2$ values, ranging from 0.85 to 1.97, i.e., only models with $\chi^2$ less than 2 are considered.
-In addition, we only select models for which the calculated initial core radius, $R_{c}$, is less than twice the aperture radius.
+In addition, for physical self-consistency, models are required to have an initial core radius, $R_c$, less than twice the aperture radius \citep[see discussion by][]{2023ApJ...942....7F}.
+This is to ensure that the modeled radius does not exceed the extent of emission as seen in the 37 \micron\ FORCAST imaging used to derive the aperture.
+For explicit details on which models are considered ``good'', please refer to \citet{2023ApJ...942....7F}.
 We average across all these ``good'' models to retrieve estimates for protostellar properties (Table \ref{tab:SED_results}).